hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ### Mirror Node Explorer Impacts

-The mirror node explorers will continue to provide for many the go to source of account and ledger details.
+The Mirror Node explorers will continue to provide for many the go to source of account and ledger details.
 In this way the explorers should support

 - Search by virtual / Hedera address - utilize the Mirror Node
 - Expose account details Hedera address and `virtualAddresses`